Gizra/Gizra-Way-Book/what_does_a_gizra_developer_look_like.md

 * Curiosity - Ask questions, explore, be thirst for knowledge, be interested in what is happening in the company, read posts in Gizra blog.

-* Improvement - always think how can we make it better.
+* Improvement - always think how can you/we make it better.

 * Productivity - take responsibility for your time and tasks.
 Be productive so you can balance between work and personal life.